German house prices are in freefall

 Hamburg

-To meet the strong demand in recent years, construction activity in Hamburg has been rising remarkably strongly.
-Hamburg’s Senate recently set a new-build target of 10,000 homes per annum and the city council plans to designate further large contiguous areas of land for housing construction.
-After a slowdown in 2020-21 due to the Covid-19 pandemic, construction activity is increasing again.
-However, it is now being hindered by high materials costs.
+Prior to this, Hamburg's Senate also set a new-build target of 10,000 homes per annum and the city council plans to designate further large contiguous areas of land for housing construction.
+However, housing construction is now being hindered by high materials costs.

 Project Name | Location | Units | Completion |